-Figure 3: Analogies between real world and simulated world
+Figure 3: Analogies between Simulated Learning Environment and the Real World

 SUMMARY

 The modules P01 and P02 provide sufficient training material, exercises and instructions to conduct a course of one to two weekly semester hours.
 Depending on the depth of coverage of the material, 30 to 60 work hours are to be scheduled (including exercises, homework, pre and post preparation).
 This corresponds to 1 to 2 credits within the scope of the European Credit Transfer and Accumulation Systems (ECTS).